© Priska Ketterer/LUCERNE FESTIVAL

 A way to make classical music straightforward: When the workday is over but the evening has not quite begun – there’s time for music then.
 More exactly: for 40 minutes of music.
 Always at 18.20, before the “big event” symphony concerts, selected Festival artists are presented in the 40min series.
 Admission is free, there’s no dress code, and prior knowledge is unnecessary.
 For the artists not only make music but also take on the role of host and talk about what they’re playing and why they play it the way they do.
 Have a taste!

-Orchester der LUCERNE FESTIVAL ACADEMY © Peter Fischli/LUCERNE FESTIVAL
+Orchester der LUCERNE FESTIVAL ALUMNI © Priska Ketterer/LUCERNE FESTIVAL

-Ever since it was founded in 2003, the LUCERNE FESTIVAL ACADEMY has provided training to more than 1,200 highly talented young instrumentalists, conductors, and composers from around the world.
-To date the alumni have included such renowned artists as the JACK Quartet and the conductors Pablo Heras-Casado and Kevin John Edusei, as well as many musicians who today are members of internationally accomplished orchestras, who perform in chamber music and experimental projects, or who teach at conservatories.
-A large portion of them remain closely associated with the Festival.
-Selected former Academy students come back to Lucerne regularly as LUCERNE FESTIVAL ALUMNI.
-They enrich the programming through performances in the field of contemporary music, in the 40min series, or in productions by LUCERNE FESTIVAL YOUNG; they are moreover available to provide help and advice to current Academy students.
-Supported by the Alumni platform, they keep in contact with each other in order to execute their own projects around the world.
-The result is a uniquely international network of young musicians.
-For their first project together, in the 2013-14 season the Alumni gave four world premieres involving the theme “Music at Risk” in New York, London, Beijing, Zurich, and Lucerne.
-During the past summer they participated in another “marathon of premieres” in Lucerne, and in June 2016 an ensemble of Alumni performed as part of the NY Phil Biennial in a three-part concert series, “Ligeti Forward,” at the Metropolitan Museum of Art in New York, which was conducted by Alan Gilbert.
-This year the LUCERNE FESTIVAL ALUMNI’s projects include a tour with the Swiss jazz singer Andreas Schaerer performing his project “The Big Wig.”
+Since it was founded in 2003, more than 1,200 instrumentalists, conductors, and composers from over 60 countries have taken part in the LUCERNE FESTIVAL ACADEMY.
+Its graduates have included such renowned artists as the JACK and the Mivos Quartets and the conductors Pablo Heras-Casado and Kevin John Edusei, as well as many musicians who today have careers as members of internationally renowned orchestras, perform in the field of chamber music and experimental projects, or teach at universities.
+Most of them remain closely associated with the Festival.
+As LUCERNE FESTIVAL ALUMNI, selected former Academy students regularly return to Lucerne, enriching the programming through performances in the area of contemporary music, participation in the 40min series, or collaborations in productions by LUCERNE FESTIVAL YOUNG, as well as by providing advice and support to current Academy students.
+Aided by the Alumni platform, they also stay in contact with each other in order to collaboratively realize their own projects worldwide.
+This has created a unique international network of young musicians.
+The first project presented by the Alumni was in the 2013-14 season under the motto “Music at Risk” and involved four world premieres in New York, London, Beijing, Zurich, and Lucerne.
+One of the highlights of recent years has been the three-part concert series “Ligeti Forward,” with which the Alumni made a guest appearance at the NY Phil Biennial in 2016 under the direction of Alan Gilbert.
+In 2017 they toured Germany and Switzerland with the Swiss jazz singer Andreas Schaerer, his band Hildegard Lernt Fliegen, and the project titled “The Big Wig.”
+And in March 2018 they joined with the Ensemble intercontemporain to perform Messiaen’s Des canyons aux étoiles in Paris, Brussels, and Luxembourg, as well as at the Easter Festival in Lucerne.

 Mariano Chiacchiarini © Arnaldo Colombaroli

 Mariano Chiacchiarini, who was born in 1982, studied orchestral and choral conducting at the Universidad Católica Argentina in his native Buenos Aires and then continued his training as a conductor with Michael Luig at the Cologne Academy of Music and Dance.
-He has been awarded numerous scholarships, took first prize at the Martini Conductors’ Competition of the Teatro Colón in Buenos Aires (2008) and the Eusebio Rivera Competition in Almería (2010), and in 2012 was among the finalists in the Concours Chef Résident Orchestre National de Lyon.
-He has led the Ensemble Garage, with which he devotes himself to contemporary music, since 2009 and the Orchester ’91 in Hamburg since 2011.
-Since 2010 he has also served as Music Director of the University of Trier.
-He has taken master classes with such figures as Pierre Boulez, Peter Eötvös, Iván Fischer, Gianluigi Gelmetti, Bernard Haitink, and David Zinman.
-Chiacchiarini, who has gained significant experience working with such acclaimed ensembles as the Zurich Tonhalle Orchestra, the Orchestre Philharmonique de Radio France, the Orchestre National de Lyon, the Ensemble Modern, and the Ensemble Musikfabrik, has appeared at the Schleswig-Holstein Music Festival, Young Euro Classics, and the Ultraschall Festival in Berlin, the Donaueschinger Musiktage, and the Internationale Ferienkurse für Neue Musik in Darmstadt, as well as at the Konzerthaus Berlin, Tchaikovsky Hall in Moscow, and the Laeiszhalle in Hamburg.
+He has been awarded numerous scholarships and took first prize at the Martini Conductors’ Competition of the Teatro Colón in Buenos Aires in 2008.
+He has led the Ensemble Garage, which is based in Cologne, since 2009 and the Orchester ’91 in Hamburg since 2011.
+In 2010 he started his tenure as Music Director of the University of Trier.
+Since 2014 he has been one of the regular guest conductors of the Orquesta Sinfónica Nacional Argentina.
+He has had master classes and assistant positions with such figures as Pierre Boulez, Peter Eötvös, Iván Fischer, Bernard Haitink, Riccardo Muti, Sir Simon Rattle, and David Zinman.
+Mariano Chiacchiarini, who has gained significant experience working with such acclaimed ensembles as the Zurich Tonhalle Orchestra, the Orchestra della Svizzera italiana, the Orchestre Philharmonique de Radio France, the Orchestre National de Lyon, WDR Symphony Orchestra, the Ensemble Modern, and the Ensemble Musikfabrik, has appeared at the Schleswig-Holstein Music Festival, Young Euro Classics, and the Ultraschall Festival in Berlin, the Donaueschinger Musiktage, the Konzerthaus in Berlin, Tchaikovsky Hall in Moscow, and the Hamburg Elbphilharmonie.
 In 2011 he took part in the world premiere of Karlheinz Stockhausen’s opera Sonntag aus Licht.
-In recent years Chiacchiarini participated in the master classes in conducting offered by the LUCERNE FESTIVAL ACADEMY, and he was an assistant conductor here last summer, where he also led a concert in the LUCERNE FESTIVAL 40min series.
+Chiacchiarini has worked as an assistant conductor several times at the LUCERNE FESTIVAL ACADEMY as well as in the “40min” series.
+He conducted the LUCERNE FESTIVAL ACADEMY Orchestra in The Big Wig project by the Swiss jazz singer Andreas Schaerer, which was also released on CD in 2017, both in Lucerne and on tour throughout Switzerland and Germany.
+Mariano Chiacchiarini is a member of the Advisory Board of the German Music Council and was awarded the “Premio Konex” in 2019.